- Choose an appropriate migration type

 After a table has been created, it should be added to the database dictionary, following the steps mentioned in the database dictionary guide.

-file indicates that the migration was executed successfuly and the result recorded in db/structure.sql
+indicates that the migration executed successfully and the result recorded in db/structure.sql

 .
 The presence of this file prevents the same migration from being executed twice, and therefore, it’s necessary to include this file in the merge request that adds the new migration.